Grand Slam (golf): Players in search of the modern era career Grand Slam

 Tommy Armour (3), Jim Barnes (4) and Walter Hagen (11) also won three of the four but were in the twilight of their careers when the Masters Tournament was founded and would not have been expected to win at that time.

+Despite not being a major championship, The Players Championship is often regarded as the next most prestigious tournament in golf, being dubbed the "fifth major.”
+Winning the tournament does not impact the achievement of a Grand Slam; however, since its creation in 1974, several Grand Slam winners have also won this tournament: Jack Nicklaus (1974, 1976, 1978), Tiger Woods (2001, (Note: Won within the same period as his Tiger Slam) 2013), and Rory McIlroy (2019, 2025).
+Gary Player is the only modern Grand Slam winner who did not achieve the additional win at The Players Championship during his career, as Gene Sarazen and Ben Hogan played before the tournament’s inception.

 Women's golf

 Karrie Webb won a super career grand slam.

 Juli Inkster won a career grand slam.

 Annika Sörenstam won a career grand slam.

 Women's golf also has a set of majors.
 No woman has completed a calendar year four-major Grand Slam, but Babe Zaharias won all three majors contested in 1950 and Sandra Haynie won both majors in 1974.

 Seven women have completed the Career Grand Slam by winning four different majors.
 There are variations in the set of four tournaments involved as the players played in different eras, and the women's tournaments defined as "majors" have varied considerably over time in a way that has not been paralleled in the men's game.
 The seven are Pat Bradley, Juli Inkster, Inbee Park, Annika Sörenstam, Louise Suggs, Karrie Webb, and Mickey Wright.
 Webb is separately recognized by the LPGA as its only "Super Career Grand Slam" winner, for she is the only one of the group to have won five different tournaments recognized as majors.

 Although other women's tours, notably the Ladies European Tour (LET) and the LPGA of Japan Tour, recognize a different set of "majors", the U.S. LPGA is so dominant in global women's golf that the phrase "women's majors", without further qualification, is almost universally considered as a reference to the U.S. LPGA majors.

 The five current major championships are: